T0chka/MLPermutationSolver/README.md

 # MLPermutationSolver

-A machine learning approach to solving permutation sorting problems using beam search and neural guidance.
+A GPU-optimized machine learning approach to solving permutation sorting problems using beam search and neural guidance, implemented with PyTorch.

+This project is a spinoff from CayleyPy by Alexander Chervov and collaborators, focused on applying artificial intelligence methods to the mathematical problem of Cayley graph pathfinding.
+It represents a parallel implementation of the Beam seach for the LRX task (see below) with the same core objectives, with results reported in academic publications e.g. [here](https://arxiv.org/abs/2502.18663).

 ## Overview

-This project implements a novel approach to solve permutation sorting problems by combining:
+This project implements an approach to solve permutation sorting problems by combining:
 - **Random walk data generation** for training ML models
 - **Beam search algorithms** guided by machine learning predictions
 - **Multiple model architectures** (XGBoost, CatBoost, MLP)
+- **GPU acceleration** with PyTorch for efficient computation

-The system can efficiently find optimal solutions for permutation sorting problems using L (left shift), R (right shift), and X (swap) operations.
+The system can efficiently find optimal solutions for permutation sorting problems using for LRX Cayley graphs, with L (left shift), R (right shift), and X (swap) operations.

 ## Features

-- 🔄 **Multiple random walk algorithms** for data generation
+- **Several random walk algorithms** for data generation
-- 🤖 **ML model integration** (XGBoost, CatBoost, Neural Networks)
+- **ML model integration** (XGBoost, CatBoost, Neural Networks)
-- 🔍 **Beam search solver** with ML guidance
+- **Beam search solver** with ML guidance
-- 📊 **Comprehensive benchmarking tools**
+- **Comprehensive benchmarking tools**
-- ⚡ **GPU acceleration** support
+- **GPU acceleration** support with PyTorch
-- 🧪 **Extensive experiment suite**
+- **Extensive experiment suite**

 ## Installation